vviper88/ezrx/README.md

 4. Resource use.
 I wish to make ezrx as easy to run as possible on a variety of systems.

+5. Trying to implement things that simply would either not work or not be favorable while over an internet connection.
+An example being a spectrum view (not a waterfall), all the ones I've seen have a very low framerate and are generally just not appealing.

+6. Obscure configuration files.
+I don't want to go looking through /etc/thissdrsoftware/ searching for the .conf file to change a bandplan.

 To be continued...

+## General goals, which are not included in the above section.

+- Have a somewhat usable, not pretty, but at least usable, version out before I am on summer vacation.